Do I have to use food forever?

 Treats and praise are usually delivered after the dog has performed the behaviour making it harder for the dog to link the reinforcer with the action.
 By using a marker, your dog will learn desirable behaviour amazingly quickly.
 The marker is also distinct from other signals in the environment and always signals ‘good choice/reinforcement coming’.

-My daughter wants to train the dog, can SHE use a marker?
+My daughter wants to train the dog, can SHE?

 Absolutely, anyone can teach your dog.
 Dogs trained to listen only to a dominant voice will often not listen to children in the family.
-With a marker, everyone can play a part in teaching the dog.
-Marker training is fun for everyone, including the dog!
+With a positive reinforcement training, everyone can play a part in teaching the dog.
+Dog training is fun for everyone, including the dog!